How to Organize Girl’s Bedroom (21 Smart Storage Ideas)

 Finally, think about which items should stay visible and which should be tucked away.
 Favorite toys, books, and decorative pieces can stay on shelves, while everyday clutter can go inside baskets, drawers, or storage boxes.
 Planning this ahead of time makes the organizing process much easier.

-Try not to overcrowd shelves so there is some breathing room between displays.
+Try not to overcrowd shelves so it doesn’t look stuffy.
 Mixing storage boxes with decorative items helps avoid a strict or dull look.
-This also allows the room to have a collected, layered feel rather than everything looking put away for display.
+This also allows the room to have a collected, lived in feel instead of looking like a glass showcase.

 There is plenty of space hiding under the bed that can work hard to store rarely used items.
 You can easily slide shallow storage baskets or bins in and out of the space.
 This hidden storage is great for holding extra blankets, seasonal clothing, or toys that you want to rotate in and out of use.

-Making space for homework helps set the tone for how her room will be used day to day.
+Making space for homework helps set the tone for how your girl’s room will be used day to day.
 Having a small desk set up with organizers creates a designated spot for school supplies to go.
-Instead of things migrating throughout the room backpacks and lunchboxes can easily find a home here too.
+Instead of things migrating throughout the room, you can give them a home here.

-Using drawer dividers helps separate smaller items like pencils, notebooks, chargers, etc from becoming cluttered.
-When everything has a place homework time can be more relaxing and enjoyable.
+When everything has a place homework time can actually be fun.
 Try adding cork board or a pin up wall above the desk so schedules and artwork can be displayed but organized.
+You can even add in a cute lamp and wall stickers for a prettier look.

 Use Drawer Dividers for Clothing

 Drawer can quickly become messy piles of clothes if they aren’t sectioned off.
-Drawer dividers are a great way to create natural separations between shirts, pajamas, socks, accessories, etc. Being able to see everything in the drawer at a glance also helps with getting dressed in the morning.
+Drawer dividers are a great way to create separations between shirts, pajamas, socks, accessories, you get the point.
+Being able to see everything in the drawer at a glance also helps with getting dressed in the morning.

 Hooks may be small, but they work hard!
 Adding wall hooks gives backpacks and bags somewhere convenient to hang while keeping them off the floor.
 Hooks can be placed near the door or along an empty wall to store hats, purses, jackets, and even costumes.